 - Website users

-Carlisle Ambassadors provide a Business Network Group in Carlisle, Cumbria.
-The main office and data functions are carried out at our base at Carlisle City Council, Civic Centre, Rickergate, Carlisle, CA3 8QG Phone: 01228 817200
+Carlisle Ambassadors’ role is to provide a Business Network Group which supports the promotion of Carlisle and Cumbria with the aim of raising the profile as a great place to visit, live, work and invest in.
+The main office and data functions are carried out at our base – Economic Development, Carlisle City Council, Civic Centre, Rickergate, Carlisle, CA3 8QG

 What information do we collect and process?